package-url/packageurl-java/README.md

 Maven Usage
 -------------------
 Package URL for Java is currently pre-release software but snapshot builds can be used and are available on the Maven Central Repository.
-These can be used without having too compile the project yourself.
+These can be used without having to compile the project yourself.

 ```xml